buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 The Size of a creature grants a bonus to **CdC** (Load Capacity) equal to 6 if Small, 12 if Medium, 24 if Large.
 The Encumbrance of a creature if dragged by weight is equal to half its Load Capacity, given by size, plus its encumbrance.
 If carried by weight, the CdC will be equal to the Encumbrance the creature has.

-When the total **CdC is exceeded**, then moving and performing skill checks based on Dexterity becomes problematic.
-One becomes encumbered terrein is considered difficult and skill checks based on Dexterity have a -3 penalty.
+When the total **CdC is exceeded**, moving and performing skill checks based on Dexterity becomes problematic.
+One becomes encumbered, the terrain is considered difficult, and Dexterity-based skill checks have a -3 penalty.

 If the **CdC is doubled**, then one can no longer move due to the encumbrance of the weights carried.

 E.g. Tups is wearing a Ring Mail (encumbrance 4), a longsword (medium weapon, encumbrance 2), a mace (enc.
 2), 18 light objects (enc.
 1), a backpack (enc.
 1), a tent (enc.
 2), a lantern (enc 1).
 Total Encumbrance = 13.

-Tups is a Medium creature with Strength -1 and Constitution +0 (he' \*\*s a bit frail and weak..) this gives him a Load Capacity of 12-1=11.
+Tups is a Medium creature with Strength -1 and Constitution +0 (he' \*\*s a bit frail and weak...), giving him a Load Capacity of 12-1=11.

 Encumbrance is higher than Tups' \*\*s CdC!
 He must be careful, it' \*\*s better if he leaves the tent on his Saurovall...